ravaldhruv/quizHost/quiz1.md

 1. Go to [Play with K8s](https://labs.play-with-k8s.com/) and login with your github credentials
 2. Click on "Add a new instance".
-3. Run this command to auto setup your environment:
+3. Run this command to auto setup the quiz:
  ```bash
    bash -x <( curl -L https://raw.githubusercontent.com/ravaldhruv07/Kube101/main/resources/scripts/setup.sh) && source <(kubectl completion bash) && alias k=kubectl && complete -F __start_kubectl k'
   ```
+4. Get your application up and running